tharunkamalesh/school-meet-app/README.md

    - Choose meeting type
    - Click "Create Meeting" to open Google Meet
    - Copy the generated Google Meet link and paste it back in the app
+   - **The app now prominently displays the meeting ID and link for easy sharing**

 2. **Join a Meeting**:
    - Click "Join Meeting"
    - Enter the meeting link or ID
    - Select your role
    - Click "Join Meeting" to open the meeting
+   - **Meeting ID and link are clearly displayed before joining**

 ## Technologies Used